 The Amazon Echo Show can seem confusing for those not used to smart home gadgets.
 At heart it's a smart speaker, like the Amazon Echo, but also builds in a large screen – adding in video and touch functionality alongside the Echo's usual audio capabilities.

 A new update even extends its ability to make calls to mobile and landline phones to the UK, after a successful roll out of the feature in the US.

-Then there's the brand new Echo Show 5: a smaller Show model around the size of a smartphone screen.
+Then there's the Echo Show 5 and Echo Show 8: smaller Show models to fit tighter spaces.
 But if you're after a 10-inch smart display, you'll be wanting the model reviewed here – otherwise, you'll need to wait until the latest version is released.

 The 1st generation Echo Show was quite a hard sell at launch, shipping with an Alexa assistant that didn’t make the most of the bigger screen and having middling audio given both its price and its size.